John Henry Seadlund: Kidnapping

 Prosecutors said that Seadlund simply got greedy and had wanted to keep all of the ransom money for himself.
 Jurors deliberated for 90 minutes before recommending a death sentence.
 Seadlund was executed in the electric chair at the Cook County Jail in Chicago, Illinois.
 Seadlund asked Severin E. Koop, a Minnesota undertaker, to attend his execution, saying he was sorry for what he'd done.
 Koop took Seadlund's body back to Minnesota, burying him next to his father, Paul Seadlund, at the Woodlawn Cemetery, two miles south of Ironton.

-Seadlund was the seventh federal inmate executed under administration of President Franklin D. Roosevelt and, As of 2008, last person executed in Illinois on federal warrant.
+Seadlund was the seventh federal inmate executed under the administration of President Franklin D. Roosevelt and, As of 2008, last person executed in Illinois on federal warrant.